Are you making a list of the best places to visit after lockdown? Us too. So we came up with this list of the top 10

 You’ll should allow at least 4 weeks, but ideally 2 months, when planning your Australia bucket list trip!

 Another thing that a lot of people don’t realise about Australia, is just how big it really is.
 It takes 5 hours to fly from one side of the country to the other and there are so many places to see in Australia!
 It’s not exactly one of those bucket list trips that can be ‘ticked off’ in just two weeks.

-I highly recommend a minimum to 4 weeks to see the popular spots like Uluru, The Great Ocean Road, Sydney, The Great Barrier Reef, Cape Tribulation & the Daintree Rainforest, Kangaroo Island, The Gold Coast, Melbourne, Byron Bay, and Perth – to name a few.
+I highly recommend a minimum to 4 weeks to see the popular spots like Uluru, The Great Ocean Road, Sydney, The Great Barrier Reef, Cape Tribulation & the Daintree Rainforest, Kangaroo Island, The Gold Coast, Melbourne, Byron Bay, The Whitsunday islands, and Perth – to name a few.

 And that doesn’t even begin to cover the thousands of undiscovered places that most international visitors don’t see.
 Like the Blue Mountains, Hamilton Island, Hayman Island, Katherine, Port Douglas, Brisbane, Noosa Heads, Canberra, The Top End, and Tasmania – the list goes on!

 Bucket List Trip #2: Jordan